Updated on 2024-07-05 GMT+08:00

 • On the Log Query page, you can check and export log data of the last seven days.
 For details, see Querying Logs.

-• If logs are recorded in LTS, you can view log data in the past 1 to 360 days.
+• One or multiple types of logs can be recorded in LTS.
+You can view log data in the past 1 to 360 days.
 For details, see Log Management.

 Prerequisites